-As far as kayaking apparel goes, there should be no discussion or decision-making about whether or not you should wear a PFD (Personal Flotation Device).
+As far as kayaking apparel goes, there should be no discussion as to whether or not you should wear a PFD (personal flotation device.)
 The only decision you should make is what kind of PFD you wear, based on the conditions and body of water.
-Ever year, there are reports of kayakers and boaters losing their lives because they chose not to wear a PFD.
-It doesn’t matter how good of a swimmer you are or if you think you don’t look cool wearing one.
-Whether it’s a CO2 inflatable or traditional zip-up style, there are a wide range of PFDs on the market that offer protection as well as style and comfort.
+Every year, there are reports of kayakers and boaters losing their lives because they chose not to wear a PFD.
+It doesn’t matter how good a swimmer you are, or if you think you don’t look cool wearing one.
+Whether it’s a CO2 inflatable or traditional zip-up style, there are a wide range of PFDs on the market that offer protection along with style and comfort.
 WEAR ONE!

-The sun is something that a lot of people take for granted when they are on the water.
+The sun is something a lot of people take for granted while kayaking.
 Sunburns can occur much faster on the water, even on an overcast day, due to the light reflecting off the water’s surface.
-You can stay protected from the sun without having to wear anything too heavy, such as YakGear’s Long Sleeve Performance Shirt.
+You can stay protected from the sun without having to wear anything too heavy when you go with something like YakGear’s Long Sleeve Performance Shirt.
 This item is quick-drying and provides sun protection up to SPF 50.
 Another must-have piece of kayaking apparel is a BUFF face mask.
-These can be worn in many ways, protecting your face, neck and ears from up to 95% of UV rays.
+These can be worn in many ways, protecting your face, neck and ears from up to 95 percent of UV rays.

 Wind is another factor kayakers tend to overlook until it’s too late.
 A good breeze, even on a warm day, can cool you down faster than you think if you don’t have the right protection.
 Quick-drying and moisture-wicking clothing prevents you from being chilled by a breeze.
-Moisture is pulled away from your body and allowed to evaporate quickly, keeping you dry and comfortable.
-In a stiff breeze, choose a splash jacket such as the Spray Top by Hobie instead of a cotton hoodie.
+These items pull moisture away from your body and allow it to evaporate quickly, keeping you dry and comfortable.
+In a stiff breeze, choose a splash jacket such as the Spray Top by Hobie, instead of a cotton hoodie.
 While the hoodie might be warm in calm air, a good breeze will blow right through it.
-Good-quality splash jackets normally come with gussets around the waist, neck and wrists to prevent splashing water from getting inside.
+Good quality splash jackets normally come with gussets around the waist, neck and wrists to prevent splashing water from getting inside.

-Remember: dress for success!
-A great day on the water can be had by anyone if they’re prepared.
-You can still look cool and stay comfortable on the water with a few smart kayaking apparel choices.
+Remember: Dress for success!
+Anyone can have a great day on the water if they’re prepared.
+You can still look cool and stay comfortable with a few smart kayaking apparel choices.
 And don’t forget — wear your PFD!

 About the Author

-Jef Brewer is from Ukiah, California and spends a lot of his time out on the water.
+YakGear Brand Ambassador Jef Brewer is from Ukiah, California, and spends a lot of his time out on the water.
 Working as a kayak and fishing specialist at Pacific Outfitters offers him the ability to work with new and experienced kayak anglers.
-Jef is on the Hobie Fishing Team and a Brand Ambassador for YakGear as well as other outdoor brands.
+Jef is on the Hobie Fishing Team and is a Brand Ambassador for YakGear as well as other outdoor brands.